The Mystery of Machu Picchu

 Somewhere around 1450 AD, a team of Inca stonemasons cut a block of granite, shaped it with stone hammers and bronze chisels, and fitted it against an adjacent block.
 They ground the two surfaces together with abrasive sand until they matched so precisely that not even a knife blade could slip between them.
 Then they did it again.
 And again.
 More than 150 times, for each structure in the complex.

 The technique has a name — ashlar masonry.
 What it produces is a wall that can flex slightly under seismic load without cracking, because there's no mortar to fracture.
 Machu Picchu sits in one of Peru's most seismically active zones.
 The city has survived dozens of earthquakes that would have reduced a mortared structure to rubble.
-Whatever else you think about the Inca, they understood their environment.
+The unsettling part isn't that the Inca built this — it's that they built it on purpose, knowing exactly what the mountain would throw at it.

 The Place